top of page

 B: What a charming pensione - can we knock that wall through?

-H & B drink a jug full
+H & B drink a skin full

-B(to Hobby): Fletcher's gone back to one of his wives - and his beef cheeks - we must get our fine tapered fingers dirty Hobby - to work!! - step aside my good landlady – you will not take offence at our stripping to the waist to engage in this heavy labour?
+B(to Hobby): Fletcher's gone back to one of his wives - and his beef cheeks - we must get our fine tapered fingers dirty Hobby - to work!! - step aside my good landlady, you will not take offence at our stripping to the waist to engage in this heavy labour?

 M: But I have daughters - three - all as innocent as milk-white lambs!